Book a Stall at the Festival

 (a) Pitches on the grass: Stallholders will need to provide their own gazebo, furniture and power.

 (b) Tables in the 9m square craft tent or in the tea tent: Chairs are not provided but stallholders arriving on foot(i.e. not needing a vehicle entry permit) can hire chairs for £2 per day, booked in advance only.
-Please send payment with your booking.
-Electricity is available at £5 per day in the marquees only and must also be booked in advance.
+Electricity is not available in the tents.

 7. Safety and security

-(a) Generators must be cordoned off, and stalls using them must have a fire extinguisher with valid test label.
+(a) Generators are only allowed if they are essential to the running of the stall.
+They must be cordoned off, and stalls using them must have a fire extinguisher with valid test label.
 Noisy or smoky generators will not be allowed.

 (b) You are advised not to leave anything at the festival ground overnight, as neither the site nor the park is enclosed.